A Concern for Business Leaders?

 - Resilient People – Do our sales people have the required resilience to allow them to perform at their optimum?

 We rarely buy from ourselves, and if we do, because we have existing relationships and knowledge we rarely experience the true customer journey experienced by our customers.
-As a result, our processes can become onerous, focussing on mistake prevention or ‘box ticking’ to ensure we deliver customer satisfaction, often at the expense of the satisfaction we aim to deliver.
+As a result, our processes can become onerous, focusing on mistake prevention or ‘box ticking’ to ensure we deliver customer satisfaction, often at the expense of the satisfaction we aim to deliver.

 Processes lose their energy and begin to exert a toll on the people within them, destroying their effectiveness and limiting results.